 In this post you will be going to learn, how you can set up a WordPress Website + WooCommerce online store to list and sell the physical products or even services.
-In this tutorial MT Web Sol will provide all the details and instruction to do so.
+In this tutorial, MT Web Sol will provide all the details and instructions to do so.
 If you follow the instructions given below till the end carefully then your e-commerce site should look like the image given in the following.
 Note that if you want to sell services instead of products then don’t start an online store instead you should start a business website.
 Read this article till the end to find out how you can sell more than a dozen different products or services.

-If you want to turn your WordPress website into a fully functional e-commerce store, the best way to do so is WooCommerce.
+If you want to turn your WordPress website into a fully functional e-commerce store, the best way to do so is by WooCommerce.

 Make Online Web Store by Using WooCommerce + WordPress From [geoip_detect2 property=”country.name”]

 – WooCommerce needs to be installed and activated just like any other plugins in order to function because technically speaking, it is a WordPress plugin.